If you live in a state with a low vaccination rate, you're 4 times more likely to be hospitalized and more than 5 times more likely to die - Local News 8

 Boosters planned for adult mRNA vaccine recipients

-On Wednesday, the US surgeon general announced a plan to allow booster shots to any American adult — age 18 and over — who already had received two doses of either the Pfizer/BioNTech or Moderna mRNA vaccines.
+On Wednesday, the US surgeon general announced a plan to allow booster shots to any American adult, age 18 and older, who already had received two doses of either the Pfizer/BioNTech or Moderna mRNA vaccines.

 That plan still depends on whether the US Food and Drug Administration authorizes boosters and whether the CDC’s immunization advisory committee recommends those boosters, US Surgeon General Dr. Vivek Murthy said.